Chaffelson/nipyapi/README.rst

 --------------------

 | Currently we are testing against NiFi versions 1.9.2 - 1.27.0, and NiFi-Registry versions 0.3.0 - 1.27.0.

-| We have also tested against the latest 2.0.0-M4 release candidates using the 1.x SDK and have found that most things work as expected.
+| We have also tested against the latest 2.0.0-M4 release candidates using the 1.x SDK and have found that basic functionality works as expected.
+| Apache NiFi offers no compatibility guarantees between major versions, and while many functions may work the same, you should test carefully for your specific use case.
-| In future we will look at creating NiFi 2.x native SDKs, but for now the latest NiPyAPI release should be used with the NiFi 2.0.0-Mx releases.
+| In future we will create a specific branch of NiPyAPI for NiFi 2.x SDKs, and maintain separate NiFi 1.x and NiFi 2.x clients.

 | If you find a version compatibility problem please raise an `issue <https://github.com/Chaffelson/nipyapi/issues>`_

 Python Support